EvertonSA/gke-bootstrapper/README.md

 Now Jenkins need to connect to a git repository.
 I have not detailed this because if you don't know how, google it.
 Google for adding ssh git key to Jenkins.

 Note: the bellow configuration is only needed if you want to use jenkins to deploy to the cluster.
-I would not recommend using it!
-Why?
-Simply because Jenkins was not built for the Cloud.
-In my dream architechture Jenkins only does one thing: build docker images.
 Next and last stuff, you will need to run the bellow code on Cloud Shell:
 ```
 kubectl create clusterrolebinding permissive-binding --clusterrole=cluster-admin --user=admin --user=kubelet --group=system:serviceaccounts